01 · The feeling

 Scale

-Sentence case is the default.
+Data stays plain, sentence case is the default.

-The voice of a capable colleague.
+The voice of a capable operating partner.

 Practical